matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ### Managing delayed events

-We propose adding a new authenticated client-server API endpoint at `POST /_matrix/client/v1/futures/{future_id}` to manage delayed events that have already been scheduled.
+A new authenticated client-server API endpoint at `POST /_matrix/client/v1/futures/{future_id}` allows scheduled events to be managed.

 The body of the request is a JSON object containing the following fields: